decaf-dev/obsidian-view-count/README.md

 Please rename the existing property before updating this setting.
 You can use the rename option in the All Properties view in the sidebar to do this.

-**Templater Delay** - The delay in milliseconds before inserting view count frontmatter.
+**Templater delay** - The delay in milliseconds before inserting view count frontmatter.
 Increase this value if you're using the Templater plugin and your template is being overwritten.